StarlingXWeb/starlingx-website/src/pages/blog/starlingx-oran-o2-application.md

 * Watcher: This component provides the capability of O-Cloud resource audit.
 * PubSub: This component handles notification related logics, like subscribe and notify.

 The O-RAN O2 service is integrated into StarlingX as a system application.
-With the [StarlingX Application Package Manager](https://docs.starlingx.io/system_configuration/kubernetes/system-configuration-starlingx-application-package-manager.html), O-RAN O2 service application's lifecycle can be managed easily, including managing overrides to the helm charts within the application.
+With the [StarlingX Application Package Manager](https://docs.starlingx.io/system_configuration/kubernetes/system-configuration-starlingx-application-package-manager.html), the O-RAN O2 service application's lifecycle can be managed easily, including managing overrides to the helm charts within the application.

 A StarlingX application package is a compressed tarball containing a metadata.yaml file, a manifest.yaml FluxCD manifest file, and a charts directory containing helm charts and a checksum.md5 file.
 The metadata.yaml file contains the application name, version, and optional helm repository and disabled charts information.

 The O-RAN O2 application package is saved in StarlingX during system installation, but it is not applied by default.
 When system administrators plan to integrate StarlingX with a SMO application that performs management of O-Cloud infrastructure and the deployment lifecycle management of O-RAN cloudified NFs, they can just apply and put O-RAN O2 application into service by using a small number of `system` CLI commands.

-Please refer to the detailed [procedure for how to install and uninstall O-RAN O2 application in StarlingX](https://docs.starlingx.io/admintasks/kubernetes/oran-o2-application-b50a0c899e66.html).
+Please refer to the detailed [procedure for how to install and uninstall the O-RAN O2 application in StarlingX](https://docs.starlingx.io/admintasks/kubernetes/oran-o2-application-b50a0c899e66.html).

 ### Conclusion